-The MPH Program is administered through the College of PHHP's Dean's Office; and MPH concentrations are housed in the departments of Biostatistics, Environmental and Global Health, Epidemiology, and Health Services Research, Management and Policy.
+The MPH Program is administered at the college level, while the MPH concentrations are housed in the departments of Biostatistics; Environmental and Global Health; Epidemiology; and Health Services Research, Management and Policy; as well as the Social and Behavioral Sciences Program.
+MPH students have both the identity of being in the MPH program as well as a student within their department or concentration.